harryjubb/quacker/README.md

 **TLDR: Use at your own risk.**

 Shortcuts can be set up to run any given Javascript in a NodeJS `vm` context.
-This means that that complex actions can be executed: it also means that a lot of damage can be done, including but not limited to the permanent removal of files and installation of unwanted software.
+This means that that complex actions can be executed: it also means that a lot of damage can be done, including but not limited to the permanent removal of files and installation of malicious software.

 **Do not run any Javascript that you do not understand and trust.**